 Steve is the Chief Inventor of Phase Change's software digitization.
 He describes himself as a cruise missile aimed at realizing a quantum leap in software productivity, or sometimes, light-heartedly, as the Dr. Emmett Brown of artificial intelligence (AI) in software.

 In his early career, he led corporate advance technology groups initially working on the development of ATM networks, specialized database management systems, and MVS-exploit identification.
-He developed Prolog‐based productivity tools for business analysts and one of the first ATM systems in New England.
+He developed Prolog‐based productivity tools for business analysts and one of the first assembly-language ATM systems in New England.
 As he became more interested in artificial intelligence (AI), he ran an AI group focused on developing expert systems for financial services institutions.